n123git/yw-cond/README.md

 # CExpression (Cond) System Documentation

-The **CExpression system**, is a proprietary (usually Base64-encoded) system used for evaluating RPN (Reverse Polish Notation) runtime conditions known as Conds.
+The **CExpression system**, is a proprietary (usually Base64-encoded) system used for evaluating recursive RPN (Reverse Polish Notation) runtime conditions known as Conds.
 These Conds are evaluated by `CExpression::CalcSub` internally and contain *one* or more conditions which consist of:
   * Literal values (Constants, IDs etc)
   * Functions (Engine calls)
   * Operators (arithmetic, logical and bitwise)